unopolicinglab/website/content/media/_index.md

 comments: false
 ---

 This page automatically tracks media coverage, interviews, and mentions of research by the VIPR Lab on policing and public safety.
-The feed aggregates stories where our Co-Direcotrs—Justin Nix, Sadaf Hashimi, and Travis Carter—have been quoted, cited, or featured as expert sources.
+The feed aggregates stories where our Co-Directors—Justin Nix, Sadaf Hashimi, and Travis Carter—have been quoted, cited, or featured as expert sources.

 **Research Areas Covered:**
 - Police use of force and accountability